Back

 2. Show teamwork

 There is safety in numbers.
-Investors really appreciate teamwork — show them that you gathered professionals enthusiastic about the project.
+Investors really appreciate teamwork — show them that you have gathered professionals who are enthusiastic about the project.
 It’s really good to present them as professionals and great team workers, so don’t forget to highlight your teammates’ skills, experiences, motivations, and involvement in the business.
 Also, during a face-to-face pitch, investors prefer to speak with the whole team rather than just a CEO.

 3. Make a good pitch